nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

-"Not any very rich ones, I don't think," Mrs. Ellersley replied thoughtfully, "but lots very well off, comfortable, with servants to wait on 'em."
+"Not any very rich ones, I don't think," Mrs. Ellersley replied thoughtfully, "but lots very well off, comfortable, with servants to wait on ’em."
 She sighed.

 "I'm going to meet one," said Maggie solemnly, and henceforth she thought, she dreamed of nothing else.